 While submissions are anonymized, and author names are withheld from reviewers, they are known to the area chair overseeing the paper’s review.
 The assigned area chair is allowed to reveal author names to a reviewer during the rebuttal period, upon the reviewer's request, if they deem such information is needed in ensuring a proper review.

 Style files: Please use the following style files.
 The "[anon]" option in the LaTeX template should be used to suppress author names from appearing in the submission.

 SUBMITTING YOUR PAPER

-Please contact the COLT program chairs at [email protected] if you have any questions about the policy or technical issues with the submission process.
-We looking forward to reading your submissions!
+Please contact the COLT program chairs if you have any questions about the policy or technical issues with the submission process.
+We are looking forward to reading your submissions!